HarnoorSagar/HarnoorSagar/README.md

 # Hi!
 I am Harnoor Kaur Sagar 👋

-## I am a Grade 12 student at Maxwell Heights Secondary School
+## I am an Engineering 1 student at McMaster University

-I am an aspiring Web Developer and UI/UX Designer and have a passion for learning multiple programming languages.
-At the moment, I am working towards developing my skills in HTML5, CSS3, and JavaScript.
-I plan on pursuing a degree in Computer Science or Software Engineering in the future to achieve my career goals.
+I will be pursuing Software Engineering after first year.
+I thoroughly enjoy exploring various software and programming languages to expand my knowledge and create innovative solutions to real-world problems.
+I am deeply interested in the fields of artificial intelligence, cybersecurity, and web development.
+Feel free to contact or connect with me!

 ## Developer Skills